 PO Box 319 Busselton 6280 / firstname.lastname@example.org / 0427 53 1149

-In an attempt to demystify thermal imaging and night vision systems, it is hoped these notes might go some way in helping to overcome those "dark" secrets and misinformation that continues to surround them.
+In an attempt to demystify thermal imaging and night vision systems in practical terms, it is hoped these notes might go some way in helping to overcome those "dark" secrets and misinformation that continues to surround them.

-The following pages are long, and may be considered boring to a casual reader, but might possibly contain some specific information that could be of interest to a serious reader.
+The following pages are long, and may be considered boring to a casual reader, although may possibly contain some specific information that could be of interest to a serious reader.

 YOU HAVE BEEN WARNED !